Nightshade14/Nightshade14/README.md

 ## 🚀 About Me

-Machine Learning Engineer with industry experience in building production-grade and planet scale AI systems.
+Machine Learning Engineer with professional experience in building production-grade and planet scale AI systems.
 Currently pursuing MS in Computer Science at New York University (NYU), specializing in AI / ML.
 Passionate about developing scalable AI solutions and contributing to open-source projects.

 ## Achievements
 - 1st Runner Up Qualcomm x Microsoft Edge AI Hackathon with AI leveraging the new Qualcomm Snapdragon X-series laptop processor's Neural Processing Unit (NPU).
 Decreased response inference latency and battery consumption on edge devices by utilizing specialized hardware (NPU).